ballerina-platform/module-ballerina-io/io-ballerina/Module.md

 ![architecture](./resources/architecture.svg)

-The file I/O operations can be further categorized based on serialization and deserialization types such as:
+The file I/O operations can be categorized further based on the serialization and deserialization types such as:
 - Bytes I/O
 - Strings I/O
 - CSV I/O